-A 3D heightfield1 is a mathematical function from \mathbb{R}^2 to \mathbb{R} .
+A 3D heightfield1 is a mathematical function y(x, z) from \mathbb{R}^2 to \mathbb{R} .
 In other words, one dimension is a function of the others.
 Heightfields frequently employed in graphics as models of terrain, non-breaking waves, and small bumps on surfaces.
 They can't model features like bridges or tunnels in terrain, however one can augment a heightfield with additional models in the context of a scene to represent those features.
 That is how most video games model their outdoor settings, as seen for example in the development screenshot of The Witness in Figure 1.
 A heightfield can be represented as an indexed triangle mesh by displacing the vertices of a regular grid in a single dimension.

 Data-driven programming is a technique for pushing constants out of source code and into data files that are read at runtime.
 It has several advantages over socalled hard-coded constants that are embedded in code.
 Data files are interchange formats that allow the use of different tools for creating and processing data.
 They allow the same input to be used with many programs, and are a way of connecting programs to each other.
 By working with standard data file formats, we can increase the number of programs that our own can interact with and gain access to large repositories of information.
+You've already written your first data-driven program: most of the work in the Cubes lab last week was creating the data file, not writing the program for the 3D rendering.
+Some of you created the data file using another program...this is called procedural modeling, and is also an important technique.
+You'll note that the preprocess part of a scene file is also a little program inside the data.
+Nesting code in data in code in data, etc. is a key technique for advanced programming.

-Tip: Read the report question about irregular heightfields in Section 3.2 before you start programming.
+Tip: Read the report question about irregular heightfields in Section 4.1 before you start programming.
 It requires some thought and shouldn't be left until just before the deadline.